 Again, this transaction is recording the amount paid to the employee(s), the amount being withheld for taxes and other payables, and the overall salary expense.
 When entering this transaction, click the Split button to the very right of the Submit button.

 Click “+ Add Another Row” to add a split line to this transaction.
-Once added, you will enter the first line for the expense account you have setup for salary.
+Once added, you will enter the first line for the expense account you have set up for salary.
 This amount will actually be higher, since it is the sum of the amount being paid out now, and the amount being withheld.
 The second line is the withholding liability.
 This is entered as a negative value, which will create a payable value, and allows you to post this transaction in the register.

-Click Submit, and transaction 1 is complete.
+Click “Submit,” and transaction 1 is complete.
 Repeat this process for any employee you need to pay.

 This transaction is the paying off of the amounts previously withheld in transaction 1.
 This transaction is very straightforward.

 See the example above.
 This is a payment entered to the institution you are paying (payee), in the amount of the withholding(s) from transaction 1.
-Be sure to select the liability account, and save the transaction.
+Be sure to select the liability account and save the transaction.

-Transaction 1 in Journal Entry:
+Transaction 1 In A Journal Entry

-Transaction 2 in Journal Entry:
+Transaction 2 In A Journal Entry

 See the screenshot below.
 The liability being paid off is recorded as a debit, and the cash paying it is the credit.

-When you’re ready to post the entries for your payroll next time, you have the option to duplicate either the transaction in the register, or the journal entry.
+When you’re ready to post the entries for your payroll next time, you have the option to duplicate either the transaction in the register or the journal entry.
 This will make for an even easier process of posting your payroll.
-Once the transactions are duplicated, you will simply need to enter the new date and double check your totals before posting.
+Once the transactions are duplicated, you will simply need to enter the new date and double-check your totals before posting.